4lessandrodev/type-ddd/README.md

 ```

-### Generate short or normal uid from domain
+### Generate short or normal uid from domain - uuid v4
-> repeating a value is unlikely with 14 characters or more
+> repeating a value is unlikely with 16 characters or more

 Has been tested to create 90,000 short ids per second and no repeats were generated.